fardjad/node-expand-my-type/README.md

 This is mostly done to improve the readability of type hints shown in editors/IDEs.

-**Expand My Type** provides a programmatic way to do the same.
+**Expand My Type** provides a programmatic way to do the same (see [limitations](#limitations)).
 It gets the source code as input, along with a type expression and returns the expanded form as a string.
 That can be useful for code-generation, testing, and debugging complex type errors.

 Under the hood, it uses the [TypeScript Compiler API][ts-compiler-api] to expand the type expression and optionally formats the output using